 Who is funding the study?

-National Institute of Health Research Health Technology Assessment (UK)
+National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme (UK)

 Who is the main contact?

 Trial Manager, email@example.com